 This data may be read and communicated to the Program Administrator (PA) by an approved third-party Performance Data Provider (PDP).
-All system owners of SGIP projects (under the Performance Based Incentive ( PBI) program requirements) may choose to either apply for PDP status or contract with an approved PDP to submit performance data complying with the applicable minimum standards as defined in the SGIP Program Handbook.
+All system owners of SGIP projects (under the Performance Based Incentive ( PBI) program requirements) can choose to either; apply for PDP status or contract with an approved PDP to submit performance data complying with the applicable minimum standards as defined in the SGIP Handbook .

 PDP Application Process

-Interested parties may apply to qualify as a PDP for the SGIP program at any point in time.
-However, interested parties are specifically encouraged to apply as soon as possible in order to avoid delay in payments.
+You can apply to qualify as a PDP for the SGIP at any point in time; however, you're encouraged to apply as soon as possible in order to avoid a delay in payments.

-Approved Performance Data Providers are required to comply with the Data Validation Rules & File Format Specifications (see Specification Document below).
-For further information, please contact the Program Administrator in the utility service territory in which you would like to offer PDP services.
-Note: Approved PDPs are valid for state-wide SGIP.
+Approved Performance Data Providers are required to comply with the PDP File Format Specification.* For more information, please contact the Program Administrator in the utility service territory in which you would like to offer PDP services.

 California Supplier Status

-SGIP participants may be eligible for an additional 20 percent incentive if they qualify as a California supplier.
-Please note that, for documentation purposes, California suppliers who have previously been approved by the SGIP working group are also required to complete the attached document.
+You may be eligible for an additional 20 percent incentive if you qualify as a California Supplier.
+Please note that for documentation purposes, California Suppliers who've previously been approved by the SGIP Working Group are required to complete the attached document.

 California Supplier Application Process

-Interested parties who wish to be considered for the California supplier status by the SGIP working group must complete the attached document, Request for California Supplier Status, and submit it to Mr. Ehren Seybert at firstname.lastname@example.org.
-A project may forfeit the California Supplier adder if the attached document is not completed and approved by the SGIP working group prior to the submission of the project’s Incentive Claim Form (ICF).
-Once an applicant has been approved for California supplier status they no longer need to submit the Request for California Supplier Status.
+A project may forfeit the California Supplier adder if the attached document isn't completed and approved by the SGIP Working Group prior to the submission of the project’s Incentive Claim Form (ICF).
+Once you've been approved for California Supplier Status they no longer need to submit the Request for California Supplier Status.
 List of approved California Suppliers*